 The most frequently reported subjects taught were geography (210 teachers, which was 41.3% of those who answered the associated questions), science (189, 37.2%), and personal, social, health and economic education (PSHE) including in tutor and/or form time (179, 35.2%).
-Just over one third of teachers (176, 34.6% of those who answered the associated questions) taught at early years and primary level; more than two thirds (359, 70.7%) taught at secondary level and a smaller proportion (27, 5.3%) taught at both primary and secondary levels.
+Just over one third of teachers (176, 34.6% of those who answered the associated questions) taught at early years and primary level; more than two thirds (359, 70.7%) taught at secondary level and a smaller proportion (5.3%) taught both primary and secondary levels.

-3. Results
+3. RESULTS

-The results are presented in two parts - Teachers' practice, and Teachers' professional development - which are divided into sub-sections and include key findings.
-The results should be viewed as representing the views and experiences of a subset of teachers in England, rather than the broader teaching workforce.
+The results are presented in two parts - Teachers' Practice, and Teachers' Professional Development - which are divided into sub-sections and include key findings.
+As mentioned previously, the results should be viewed as representing the views and experiences of a subset of teachers in England, rather than the broader teaching workforce.

-3.1 Teachers' practice
+3.1 TEACHERS' PRACTICE